rameenjamil/Student-Grade-Management-System/README.md

 first_name,surname,subject,grade
 Example:
 amelie,brown,science,79

-## Program Features
-The system allows the user to:
-- Add new student records
-- Search for students by first name or surname
-- Update existing student details
-- Display all students grouped by subject
-- Delete individual subject records or all records for a student
-- View statistics such as average, highest, and lowest grades per subject

 ## Design Notes
 The program uses a modular structure to keep the code organised and easy to understand.